Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRedshift.md

 - The SQL language consists of commands that you use to create and manipulate database objects, run queries, load tables, and modify the data in tables.
 - Amazon Redshift is based on [PostgreSQL](../../1_HLDDesignComponents/3_DatabaseComponents/Readme.md).
 - Amazon Redshift and [PostgreSQL](../../1_HLDDesignComponents/3_DatabaseComponents/Readme.md) have a number of important differences that you must be aware of as you design and develop your data warehouse applications.

+# Amazon Redshift Spectrum
+- A second way to perform in-place querying of data assets in an [Amazon S3-based data lake](../7_StorageServices/AmazonS3/Readme.md) is to use Amazon Redshift Spectrum.
+- Amazon Redshift is a large-scale, managed data warehouse service used with data assets in [Amazon S3](../7_StorageServices/AmazonS3/Readme.md).
+- However, data assets must be loaded into Amazon Redshift before queries run.